opentripplanner/OTPQA/README.md

     $ python gen_points.py filename num_points

-filename can be file with pbf or osm extension
+filename can be file with pbf, osm or osm.bz2 extension

 Generate a bunch of requests with: